-You can choose to take a portion of your pension pot as a tax-free lump sum, this is normally a limit of 25% of the total pot value.
-You then move the rest into one or more funds that allow you to take a taxable income as you require.
-Most people will use it to take a regular amount, possibly to provide a monthly sum - but there are no restrictions, so withdrawals can be made to suit you.
+You can choose to take a portion of your pension pot as a taxfree lump sum, this is normally a limit of 25% of the total pot value.
+You then move the rest into one or more funds that allow you to take taxable income as you require.
+Most people will take a regular amount, possibly to provide a monthly sum - but there are no restrictions, so withdrawals can be made to suit you.